curateteaching/digitalpedagogy/keywords/interface.md

 ## CURATORIAL STATEMENT

 Anyone who has rearranged classroom chairs from rows into a circle knows that the physical space of the classroom shapes the dynamic interaction of learning.
-Now that digital interfaces have untethered collaborative learning from the physical classroom, "the classroom" is a heuristic that manifests itself more variously than it did when it was primarily an efficient oral distribution system for learning.
-Florian Cramer and Matthew Fuller remind us that interface is a term "borrowed from chemistry, where it means 'a surface forming a common boundary of two bodies, spaces, phases'" (149).
-Digital interfaces offer humanists many new "common boundaries" where traditional goals of humanist inquiry such as "the interrogative as a condition of knowing" (Fyfe) can be practiced and realized through innovative use of digital tools.

-The ten resources featured in this curated entry make use of a broad range of pedagogical interfaces, which I define as the space where learners, curricula, digital environments and teachers constitute each other dynamically.
-The exemplary assignments and sustained projects featured here are both the prods and the byproducts of such interactivity.
-They highlight different aspects of pedagogical interface excellence.
-They share the common trait of mindful attention to use and reception.
-No one tool is the perfect solution for learning, which is why templatized online classroom modules should rouse our skepticism.
-Digital tools and even settings (such as video meeting software) are fungible.
-The best pedagogical uses of interface begin with a faculty member's hypothesis of specific things she wants students to learn through digital exploration and making; the best teachers tweak the assignment iteratively, learning how the students mis/use the interface.
+So too digital interfaces shape how students articulate what’s thinkable.
+"The classroom" is a heuristic that manifests itself more variously today than when the classroom was a meeting space bound by walls and directing student gaze to the lecturn or around a table.
+In this keyword, "interface" refers to the meeting points between people and technologies that facilitate learning such as books, screens, code, candlelight, a collaboration workflow, or even a roleplay game.
+Like “classroom,” interface is itself a heuristic that illuminates the changing ways we encounter students digitally "that doesn’t preclude face-to-face, blended, or other modes of instruction," as Paul Fyfe observed in the open access peer review comments on this keyword draft.

+Building a webpage in HTML and CSS is a core interface literacy.
+No one today needs to write HTML to build a web presence; we select widgets from a small menu of template choices, and customize our webpages with images.
+Not coding, people miss critical engagement with markup language as a meeting space between human expression and nonhuman rulesets.
+We also miss the pressing need for, and rewards of, an open Web where a keyword search will instantly return code snippets and tutorials.
+The culture of workaround, of copying, sharing and repurposing, grew up around the Web because it is a dynamic patchwork of code.
+It's easy to lose sight of that and linger on the slick screen surface of Facebook or Medium.
+Miriam Posner’s brilliant, easy-to-use “DH 101” tutorials (see "Related Materials" below) restore critical attention to interface.
+Her handouts teach students how to build webpages, clean data, and make visualizations and timelines.
+More importantly, "DH 101" students become makers whose digital artifacts reject the passivity of just-go-limp-and-like interfaces.

-People who are made nervous by the notion that digital interfaces might replace face-to-face learning and its dynamics of critical examination and reflection may be heartened to see, in the ten artifacts featured here, digital tools invigorating the embodied classroom experience.
-Computational thinking enables a bi-focal view of the physical classroom as a workspace.
-Burgess' students "translate" a Shakespeare sonnet into various medial forms, for example, building in four iterations of the same sonnet beginning with tactile 3D art to authoring the sonnet as an executable computer program.
-Cordell's students in a history of technology course replicate the conditions of the medieval scriptorium, hand-transcribing letters by candlelight around a seminar table (with a Boston fire marshal observing from the periphery!).
-In the same way that e-books and electronic literature "enstrange" the printed book and permitted one to see the book as a unique medial artifact with its own distinct attributes, so too digital pedagogical interfaces reveal aspects of learning that might previously have been invisible.
-Synchronicity and physical co-presence are no longer necessary to learning, and more students are learning in "on-demand" settings.
-Such learning interfaces are suited to STEM disciplines, not humanism.
-The ten exemplars featured here demonstrate ways in which the phyisical classroom as digital interface is a remarkably efficient lab for collaboration and reflection.
+Deliberately I culled a wide range of assignments to address students in various contexts of DH support: from elite institutions to income-insecure places where the only access to digital tools might be free apps on a cell phone.
+There's a productive tension between the “task-oriented efficiency” (Drucker, 1) of interface's traditional work, and the more exploratory, metacritical uses of interface in the assignments I feature here.
+Helen Burgess’ students "translate" a Shakespeare sonnet into various medial forms, for example, building in four iterations of the same sonnet beginning with tactile 3D art to authoring the sonnet as an executable computer program.
+Ryan Cordell's students in a history of technology course replicate the conditions of the medieval scriptorium.
+These defamiliarizations of the physical classroom-as-interface let us "see" the classroom as a medium-specific environment where liveness is a unique feature of embodied university instruction.

-The ten curated artifacts and five related materials were selected to present a slate that faculty from a wide range of backgrounds would find valuable.
-Some featured assignments, such as those by Stommel, Douglass and Pokornowski, Wittig and Marino, and Cordell could be executed as stand-alone assignments even by faculty new to using digital interfaces pedagogically.
-Assignments by Burgess, Fyfe, and Harris are more advanced both in terms of target audience and level of digital skill required to teach them.
-Collaborative projects conceptualized and led by Jenstad, Mongar, and Hergenrader are large archival projects sustained semester-to-semester.
-They permit a wide range of interface applications, including cross-disciplinary collaboration and public availability to audiences well beyond the classroom.
-Such settings are particularly suited to immersing students in the work of professional scholarship.
-Working alongside faculty members in durable projects is an extraordinary experience that learners can't get outside a university setting.
-This is just one way that digital interfaces restore the humanities to its central role in a liberal education.

-Does it matter if a classroom is a little rectangle in a building or a little rectangle above one's keyboard?
+Does it matter if a classroom is a little rectangle in a building or a little rectangle above one’s keyboard?
 Doors are rectangles; rectangles are portals.
 We walk through.
-Our classrooms are defined not by walls or Windows, but by interfaces of human meaning-making: the new vistas of intellectual work that students can experience firsthand through faculty stewardship and mentoring.
+Our classrooms are defined not by walls or Windows, but by interfaces of networked collaboration critically appraised.

 ## CURATED ARTIFACTS